nhduy163/ColourGame/README.md

-ColourGame
+//ColourGame
-Tutorial in powerpoint file.
+//Tutorial in powerpoint file.
+//Download apk in your phone and install it.
+//Have fun.